 Prescription drug companies owe a duty to patients to sell prescription drugs that are safe and effective, and fully disclose the risks associated with their drugs.

-Our clients charge that Bayer failed to comply with this duty.
-Bayer was aware of the greater risk of blood clots from Yaz and Yasmin compared to other birth control drugs, and failed to adequately warn patients and physicians of this risk, the lawsuits charge.
+Our clients charged that Bayer failed to comply with this duty.
+Bayer was aware of the greater risk of blood clots from Yaz and Yasmin compared to other birth control drugs, and failed to adequately warn patients and physicians of this risk, the lawsuits charged.